-All parishioners, non-parishioners whose names appear on the Church Electoral Roll, and non-residents who die in the parish, have a legal right to burial in the churchyard.
-For the burial of other non-parishioners the permission of the Incumbent and Churchwardens is required.
-The fee for the burial of a non-parishioner may be higher than that for a parishioner.
+The Churchyard at Holy Trinity has been closed for burials since 1899, but interments of cremated remains (ashes) are still permitted.
+All parishioners, non-parishioners whose names appear on the Church Electoral Roll, and non-residents who die in the parish, have a legal right to interment of ashes in the churchyard.
+For other non-parishioners, the permission of the Vicar and Churchwardens is required.
+The fee for the interment of ashes of a non-parishioner may be higher than that for a parishioner.

 1. Procedure for the Introduction of Memorials

 Permission must be obtained for the introduction of any memorial.
 Horizontal ledger stones (to commemorate the interment of cremated remains) may be authorised by the Vicar in accordance with the terms and conditions given below; but other types of memorial including sculpture and crosses, must be authorised by the Chancellor under faculty.
 Applications for specially designed and appropriate memorials will be sympathetically considered by the Chancellor.

 Every application to place anything whatsoever or to do any works in the churchyard must be made in writing to the Vicar, in the first instance, using the appropriate Diocese of Oxford Application Form.
 Written permission must be obtained from the Vicar before accepting an estimate or otherwise entering into a contract with a funeral director, stonemason or craftsman.